Domestication of the dog: Behavioural evidence

-Human adoption of some wolf behaviors
+Human adoption of some wolf behaviours

 In 2002, a study proposed that immediate human ancestors and wolves may have domesticated each other through a strategic alliance that would change both respectively into humans and dogs.
-The effects of human psychology, hunting practices, territoriality and social behavior would have been profound.
+The effects of human psychology, hunting practices, territoriality and social behaviour would have been profound.

 Early humans moved from scavenging and small-game hunting to big-game hunting by living in larger, socially more-complex groups, learning to hunt in packs, and developing powers of cooperation and negotiation in complex situations.
-As these are characteristics of wolves, dogs and humans, it can be argued that these behaviors were enhanced once wolves and humans began to cohabit.
+As these are characteristics of wolves, dogs and humans, it can be argued that these behaviours were enhanced once wolves and humans began to cohabit.
 Communal hunting led to communal defense.
 Wolves actively patrol and defend their scent-marked territory, and perhaps humans had their sense of territoriality enhanced by living with wolves.
 One of the keys to recent human survival has been the forming of partnerships.
 Strong bonds exist between same-sex wolves, dogs and humans, and these bonds are stronger than exist between other same-sex animal pairs.
 Today, the most widespread form of inter-species bonding occurs between humans and dogs.
 The concept of friendship has ancient origins, but it may have been enhanced through the inter-species relationship to give a survival advantage.

-In 2003, a study compared the behavior and ethics of chimpanzees, wolves and humans.
+In 2003, a study compared the behaviour and ethics of chimpanzees, wolves and humans.
 Cooperation among humans' closest genetic relative is limited to occasional hunting episodes or the persecution of a competitor for personal advantage, which had to be tempered if humans were to become domesticated.
 One might therefore argue that the closest approximation to human morality that can be found in nature is that of the grey wolf.
 Wolves are among the most gregarious and cooperative of animals on the planet, and their ability to cooperate in well-coordinated drives to hunt prey, carry items too heavy for an individual, provisioning not only their own young but also the other pack members, babysitting etc. are rivaled only by that of human societies.
 Similar forms of cooperation are observed in two closely related canids, the African wild dog and the Asian dhole, therefore it is reasonable to assume that canid sociality and cooperation are old traits that in terms of evolution predate human sociality and cooperation.
 Today's wolves may even be less social than their ancestors, as they have lost access to large herds of ungulates and now tend more toward a lifestyle similar to coyotes, jackals, and even foxes.
 Social sharing within families may be a trait that early humans learned from wolves, and, with wolves digging dens long before humans constructed huts, it is not clear who domesticated whom.